Community Parent Resource Center

-The Pervasive Parenting Center is offering a grant of up to $200 to local special education departments that can provide us with the best use of the funds.
-This will be for schools in LeFlore, Sequoyah, Latimer, and Haskell Counties.
-The applications are accepted throughout the school year and are awarded based by the board following their next meeting and pending funding.
+The Pervasive Parenting Center offers a grant of up to $200 per school year to local special education departments.
+This grant is available to schools in LeFlore, Sequoyah, Latimer, Adair, Cherokee and Haskell Counties.
+Applications are accepted throughout the school year and are awarded based on approval by the board and pending funding.

 For a copy of the application click here.